iszczesniak/cpp/move/index.md

 * Only the values of rvalues can be moved.

-* Compiler can ship the default implementation of the move semantics.
+* A compiler can ship the default implementation of the move semantics.

+* A programmer doesn't have to know about the move semantics, but it will be used a compiler anyway.

 <!-- LocalWords:  -->